The science and some technical stuff

 Death and serious injury to jockeys and riders is tragic to say the least.
 We owe it to these courageous jockeys and riders who engage in riding actiities to protect them in every way possible so that they can pursue their profession, their passion or their hobbies with a higher degree of safety.

-The prevailing view may be that fall safety training will not make any difference to injury outcomes in high speed fall incidents as the rider has no time to respond.
-Based upon what we know about human reaction and movement times (see discussion topic below), riders should in most situations have time to respond in a fall incident in order to significantly reduce the risk or severity of injury.
-As the time available before hitting the ground may often be less than a second, the rider's response needs to be spontaneous.
-This can be achieved with training.
+A prevailing view may be that fall safety training will not make any difference to injury outcomes in high speed fall incidents as the rider has no time to respond.
+Based upon what we know about human reaction and movement times, riders should in most situations have time to respond in a fall incident in order to reduce the risk or severity of injury.
+As the time available before hitting the ground is often be less than a second, the rider's response needs to be without hesitation.
+Response time will improve with training.

-Jockeys and riders who participate in this training . . . have nothing to lose AND much to gain!
+Fall safety training can also improve rider fitness and kinaesthetic awareness.
+Jockeys and riders who participate in this training . . . have nothing to lose and much to gain.

 Research, Studies & Reports